Study your programme online from home

-Studying with us in 2021 is about putting your education first.
+Studying with us in 2022 is about putting your education first.
 We understand that as excited as you are about beginning your journey with us, you may prefer to start your studies from home.
-This is why we're created virtual learning opportunities to ensure you stay on track to achieve your dreams.

-Start your pathway programme from home and keep your education on track*.
-If you are unable to travel to Lancaster, you can study virtually from the comfort of your home and join us on campus at a later date**.
+Start your pathway programme from home and keep your education on track.
+If you are unable to travel to Lancaster, you can study online from the comfort of your home and either join us on campus by 20 June 2022, or complete your programme online from home*.
 By beginning your studies online, you'll benefit from virtual teacher-led learning with our experienced staff and a wide range of learning and social activities.

 Start your studies virtually from home in order to keep your studies on track, achieve your dreams and be ready to progress to university in 2022.

-When you travel to the UK, you will be supported by our detailed transition plan.
+When you are ready to travel to the UK, you will be supported by our detailed transition plan.
 We'll ensure you have a smooth transfer to studying on campus and settle in with no disruption to your studies.

 Academic guidance, tutorial sessions, careers support and personal and welfare support is all available virtually from the same specialist staff.
-You’ll be part of a community, connected through live classes and discussion groups, and we’ll be here to support you every step of the way.
+You’ll be part of a community of students, connected through live classes and discussion groups, and we’ll be here to support you every step of the way.

 Everything you need to study your programme is delivered through a virtual learning environment.
 You'll be part of an engaging international community online where you will experience different cultures and make new friends.
 You will benefit from: